How to Steam Broccoli Perfectly Every Time

 - 1 bunch of broccoli

-- Olive oil, butter, flax seed oil, or mayonnaise
+- Olive oil, butter, or mayonnaise (use olive oil if cooking vegan)

 - Toasted almonds, toasted sesame seeds

-3 Dress to taste with butter, olive oil, flax seed oil, mayonnaise, lemon zest or juice, balsamic vinegar, toasted almonds, or sesame seeds.
+4 Dress with your favorite topping: Dress to taste with butter, olive oil, mayonnaise, lemon zest or juice, seasoned rice vinegar, balsamic vinegar, ground black pepper, toasted almonds, or sesame seeds.